Our Newsletter

 If watching online, when the presiding minister says, ‘The body and blood of Christ given and shed for you’, we welcome all to take and eat a piece of bread, and then to take a glass of wine or other beverage, remembering and giving thanks for the promises of grace, forgiveness, love, new life, and community given us in Christ Jesus.

 As we meet we record the services.
-They are uploaded later on Sunday to our YouTube channel, ‘Our Saviour’s Lutheran Church of Thunder Bay’.
-Thank you, John Stadtlander and his new assistant, Brian Phillips!
+They are uploaded later to our YouTube channel, ‘Our Saviour’s Lutheran Church of Thunder Bay’.
+Thank you, John Stadtlander and Brian Phillips!

-The bulletin with links to videos of the songs, and the text of the sermon, are e-mailed out on Saturday.
+The bulletin, with links to videos of the songs, and the text of the sermon, are e-mailed Saturday.
 Sign up: osimm@tbaytel.net.
-They also are posted on our website on Saturday:
+They also are posted on our website each Saturday:

 www.oursaviourstbay.org .